 After you find it, you need to give a location and a name to your backup image that is going to be created.
 To do so, click on the blue folder, and select a location and a name for your backup image, let’s say D:/Retropie/backup.img

 Make sure the filename ends with .img

 ATTENTION: This should be a non-existent file!
 You are creating a new one with Win32DiskImager!
 Don’t select another image on your drive, because it will damage or overwrite it!
 Also, make sure your computer’s hard drive has enough space for the image file that is going to be created.

 Make sure everything is fine, and then click on the READ button to start creating the image in your hard drive.

 PLEASE NOTE: The backup process may take a while.
 It depends on the size of the card, and if you are using the computer while trying to backup a microSD card for gaming, navigating online, downloading stuff or watching a movie!
 We recommend you to leave your computer alone while it creates the backup file!

 32GB cards might take 30 to 45 minutes, 128GB cards 1 to 2 hours and so forth.
 256GB cards take about 3 hours to backup, so be aware before you start.
-Interrupting the process in the middle might corrupt both the card and the card image that is being created on your computer, so be careful.
+Interrupting the process in the middle might corrupt both the card and the card image that is being created on your computer, so be careful and be patient.